kptdev/kpt/site/book/03-packages/01-getting-a-package.md

 `metadata.name` field.
 This must always be the name of the directory, and kpt will update it automatically when forking a package.
 In this case, `metadata.name` is set to `mywordpress`.

-The name of a package is unique within its parent package, but it may not be unique in a deeply nested package hierarchy (i.e. Depth > 2).
+In general, the package name is not unique.
 The _unique identifier_ for a package is defined as the relative path from the top package to the subpackage.
 For example, we could have two subpackages with the name `mysql` having the following identifiers:

 - `wordpress/backend/mysql`
 - `wordpress/frontend/mysql`